bluesNbrews/computerSystems/README.md

 ### dynamicMemAllocation.c

 Find the sum of array elements.
 The array elements are populated from user input using dynamic memory allocation.

+### dynamicMemReAllocation.c

+Dynamically allocate memory for an array and populate with values.
+Change the size of the array and dynamically reallocate memory for new array aize and populate with values.